Module closes at 5pm on Monday 1 September |

 20 August is the last date for placing eligible funds on deposit as at 31 July.

 These are amounts owed by the institution for goods and services that they have received prior to 31 July.
-Therefore, their costs need to be included in the 2023/24 financial year.
+Therefore, the costs need to be included in the 2024/25 financial year.
 This is done by the process of accruals.

 Expenditure accruals occur where: